TayfunOksuzoglu/React-Movie-Search/README.md

 4. Obtain an API key from [OMDB API](https://www.omdbapi.com/) and replace the placeholder API key in the code with your own.
 5. Run `npm start` to start the development server.
 6. Open your web browser and go to `http://localhost:3000/` to view the application.

-## Practicing Goals

-This project was undertaken as a way to practice the following concepts:

-- Setting up a basic React application.
-- Using React hooks like `useState`.
-- Fetching data from an external API.
-- Displaying fetched data in the application.
-- Handling simple error cases.
-- Creating and reusing components in React.